 Travelling solo as a woman to Colombia – let me guide you to a country still suffering from the stigma of being a dangerous place torn between drug barons and guerillas.
 But actually, it is a beautiful and interesting place – with wonderful, honest people.

 On just one visit, it became one of my favorite countries on earth.
 Wanna see for yourself?
 Then here is my complete guide

 My First Encounter with Colombia

 Almost three decades ago, I worked in Public Relations.
 One of my most important customers was the Federación Nacional de Cafeteros de Colombia.
 An important part of my job was putting together a press map with articles published on Colombia in Germany.

 Believe me, besides one or two short notes on Gabriel García Márquez and Fernando Botero, this was not pretty.
-Whether FARC, whether the cartels, the government, or the paramilitaries – kidnapping and bloodshed everywhere.
+Whether FARC, whether the cartels, the government, or the paramilitaries – kidnapping and bloodshed were everywhere.
 And this is the stigma the country is still suffering from.

 The Times They Are A-Changin’

 Over the years, the country changed for the better a lot.
 Nevertheless, in our heads, it’s still this dark place where you cannot take a bus without ending up in a dark hole somewhere in the jungle while your relatives are collecting money for your ransom.

 I don’t know whether it’s because people are still suffering from the stigma of the past or because they are simply super-friendly by nature.
-However, I was impressed again and again how they try to help and support you instead of tricking and cheating and taking advantage.
+However, I was impressed again and again by how they try to help and support you instead of tricking and cheating, and taking advantage.

 This, I experienced a lot in other countries where people are also very pleasant – cheating with a friendly smile.